MislavJaksic/Prototyping/WebProgramming/HTMLTutorial/README.md

 Putting content in it's attributes can optimize search results.
 (Open Graph Data)[http://ogp.me/] is a metaprotocol which provides richer metadata for social networks.
-Twitter has a very similar proprietery metadata.
+Twitter has a very similar proprietary metadata.

 You can display a favicon (favorite icon) by setting the path of
 <link href=""> in the <head> to an image.